 The empty aircraft returned to their home airfield via the Celle corridor.

-There are many excellent websites devoted to the history of the blockade (see Links) but, in summary, over the next 318 days, over 275,000 flights delivered almost 2.5 million tons of supplies, just sufficient to maintain life in west Berlin.
+There are many excellent websites devoted to the history of the blockade (see Extras / Further Reading) but, in summary, over the next 318 days, over 275,000 flights delivered almost 2.5 million tons of supplies, just sufficient to maintain life in west Berlin.

 Famous images which give a flavour of the airlift............the number of flights averaged 36 each and every hour for 318 days.

-12th May 1949, the Soviets, seeing that the airlift was able to support Berlin, lifted their blockade and supplies by rail, canal and road began once more.
+12th May 1949, seeing that the airlift was able to support Berlin, the Soviets lifted their blockade; supplies by rail, canal and road began once more.

 The airlift continued at a reduced scale until the end of June 1949 when a three month surplus of supplies had been amassed.